andrewacashner/hearingfaithms/chapters/chapter-3.md

 I have been made a little one, of your bone and your flesh, I am made man, in order to make you God."
 [@Lapide:Gospels19C, 673, on Lk 2:
-"Quid fecit tantus Deus, in tantilla carne, jacens in præsepio?
+"Quid fecit tantus Deus, in tantilla carne, jacens in praesepio?
-Audiamus ipsummet in præsepii cathedra, non verbo sed facto docentem et
+Audiamus ipsummet in praesepii cathedra, non verbo sed facto docentem et
-prædicantem: \[...\]
+praedicantem: \[...\]
 Parvulus factus sum, os tuum et caro tua, factus sum homo, ut te Deum efficerem."]
 Lapide paraphrases Saint Cyril on the Word in John's Gospel 1:3 ("through him \[the